-Mulethi is very useful in ulcer.
-It reduces secretion from stomach and produces thick protective mucus lining which protects stomach from inflammations gastritis and peptic ulcerations.
+Mulethi is very useful in the ulcer.
+It reduces secretion from the stomach and produces thick protective mucus lining which protects the stomach from inflammations gastritis and peptic ulceration.
 Ground Mulethi (3 gms) and cook in water (400 gm) till it reduces to 200 ml.
 Filter and drink.

-Grind Mulethi roots and apply on affected area.
+Grind Mulethi roots and apply on the affected area.

 Liquorice tea is prepared from dried roots of herb Glycyrrhiza glabra.
 This is also known as Mulethi in Hindi.
 Liquorice contains glycyrrhizic acid which gives it sweet taste.
 This herb is useful in treating respiratory tract infections and digestive system problems.
 Mulethi is helpful in reducing inflammation and irritation in upper respiratory infections.
 Liquorice tea can be taken by people suffering from sodium and potassium deficiency.
 But it must be avoided in people who are hypertensive and have any renal disease.